caraya/xml-workflow/markdown-source/css-paged-media-styles.md

 ## Lists

-The only thing we do for list and list items is to indicate what type of list we'll
+The only thing we do for list and list items is to indicate what type of list we'll use as our default square for unordered list and Arabic decimals for our numbered lists.

 ```css
 ul li {